dev-guy/react-spa/docs/app-creation.md

 This React 17-based single page application (SPA) for browsers (not React Native) was built using create-react-app in November 2020.

-## Acknowledgements

-This app was made possible by the contributions of many voices.
-I regret that not every reference has been cited but here is a [list of references](tech-references.md) that were invaluable to this project.

 ## Features

 - React Hooks